SSpiderlxx/IOLITE-C-SHARP-Plugin/README.md

 =====================
 The Iolite c# plugin is an ongoing project, which is still currently underdevelopment.
 It is designed to allow you to seamlessly access the iolite api use C#, it aims to allow users to interact with the API without having to understand C++.

-Here's a table with all the APIs listed (✓) or crosses (✗) as needed.

 | API Name                            | Supported       |
 |-------------------------------------|-----------------|